hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/NumberUtils/isLongPositive.md

   # Apash
 </div>

-# NumberUtils.isLong
+# NumberUtils.isLongPositive

-Checks whether the String contains has the form of a valid long integer.
+Checks whether the String contains has the form of a valid long positive integer.

 ## Overview